openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/README.md

 crossroad_camera_demo [OPTION]
 Options:

     -h                        Print a usage message.
     -i "<path>"               Required.
-Input to process.
+An input to process.
+The input must be a single image, a folder of images or anything that cv::VideoCapture can process.
-    -p                           Optional.
-Enable reading the input on a loop.
+    -loop_input               Optional.
+Enable reading the input in a loop.
     -m "<path>"               Required.
 Path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file.
     -m_pa "<path>"            Optional.
 Path to the Person Attributes Recognition Crossroad model (.xml) file.
     -m_reid "<path>"          Optional.
 Path to the Person Reidentification Retail model (.xml) file.
       -l "<absolute_path>"    Optional.
 For MKLDNN (CPU)-targeted custom layers, if any.
 Absolute path to a shared library with the kernels impl.
           Or
       -c "<absolute_path>"    Optional.
 For clDNN (GPU)-targeted custom kernels, if any.
 Absolute path to the xml file with the kernels desc.
     -d "<device>"             Optional.
 Specify the target device for Person/Vehicle/Bike Detection.
 The list of available devices is shown below.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -d_pa "<device>"          Optional.
 Specify the target device for Person Attributes Recognition.
 The list of available devices is shown below.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -d_reid "<device>"        Optional.
 Specify the target device for Person Reidentification Retail.
 The list of available devices is shown below.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -pc                       Optional.
 Enables per-layer performance statistics.
     -r                        Optional.
 Output Inference results as raw values.
     -t                        Optional.
 Probability threshold for person/vehicle/bike crossroad detections.
     -t_reid                   Optional.
 Cosine similarity threshold between two vectors for person reidentification.
     -no_show                  Optional.
 No show processed video.
     -auto_resize              Optional.
 Enables resizable input with support of ROI crop & auto resize.
     -u                        Optional.
 List of monitors to show initially.
 ```

 Running the application with an empty list of options yields the usage message given above and an error message.